 Legalizing Cannabis: Implications for Child Maltreatment

 Cannabis is the most used illicit drug in the United States.
-Though cannabis possession and consumption are prohibited federally, states are increasingly implementing laws that legalize this substance, initially for medical use and, more recently, for recreational use.
-We study the impact of recreational cannabis laws (RCLs) that allow all adults 21 years and older to legally consume and possess this substance on reports of child maltreatment and post-investigation service use.
-To do so, we combine difference-in-differences methods with administrative data on child maltreatment reports 2010-2022.
-Overall, we find no evidence that child maltreatment reports or service use are influenced by RCL adoption, though we find that physical abuse reports decline.
-Our findings indicate that recent efforts to legalize cannabis for recreational consumption have not led to an increase in child maltreatment reports.
+Though cannabis possession and consumption are prohibited federally, states are increasingly implementing laws that legalize this substance, initially for medical and, more recently, for recreational use.
+We study the impact of recreational cannabis laws on child maltreatment reports.
+To do so, we employ difference-in-differences and event-study methods to analyze administrative data on child maltreatment reports as well as child injury-related deaths 2010-2022.
+We find that recent efforts to legalize cannabis for recreational consumption have not led to an increase in child maltreatment reports and may reduce particularly severe maltreatment.

 -